ahab94/iota.lib.scala/README.md

 ### SBT Dependency

-To use the IOTA Java library in your Maven build add this to your root `pom.xml` file:
+To use the SOTA library in your SBT build add this to your root `build.sbt` file

 ```SCALA
 resolvers += "jitpack" at "https://jitpack.io"
 ```

-Add this in your module `pom.xml` file:
+Add this library dependency in your  `build.sbt` file

 ```SCALA
 libraryDependencies += "com.github.ahab94" % "iota.lib.scala" % "0.3"
 ```